Employment law

 This means that discretion cannot be exercised on irrational or perverse grounds and an employer cannot consider irrelevant factors, nor should it fail to consider relevant factors.

-For deferred bonus schemes (often referred to as an LTIPS award), the bonus award will usually vest only once a certain period of time or other condition has been met.
+For deferred work bonus schemes (often referred to as an LTIPS award), the bonus award will usually vest only once a certain period of time or other condition has been met.
 The award of a deferred bonus would be subject to the same requirements.

 For example, cancelling all share options following termination may be considered irrational, where the award had been granted to reward past performance.